 This category also makes highly practical seating for non-office professions where mobility is key.
 From artists, beauticians and hair stylists to dentists, opticians and medics, 360 swivel allows optimum flexibility in order to reach equipment, documents or screens with ease.

 A wheeled base enables effortless movement around the room, whilst a gas lift mechanism allows variable height to find the ideal position to treat patients or customers.
-Both the Swivel and Saddle stools come with or without backrests and are well suited to a whole range of occupations, listed in more detail in our Different Areas To Use Bar Stools essay.
+Our Swivel Stools come with or without backrests, and along with our Deluxe Saddle Stool are well suited to a whole range of occupations, listed in more detail in our Different Areas To Use Bar Stools essay.

 So whether you’re after an ergonomic operator model, an indulgent executive design, or something in between, browse our full range of office chairs to find the ideal addition to your workspace.